-I earned my PhD at Indiana University Bloomington, after receiving my BA at SUNY University at Albany and MA at The University of Chicago.
+I earned my PhD at Indiana University Bloomington, after receiving my MA at The University of Chicago and BA at SUNY University at Albany.
 I spent two years as a Postdoctoral Research Fellow at the Hall Center for the Humanities, University of Kansas before joining the RIT faculty in 2019.

 You can find my updated CV here.
 Please feel free to write to me at wssgla [at] rit [dot] edu or on Twitter [at] wsperrazza.